Elham-Rabbany/gans-data-pipeline-/Cluod Pipeline/README.md

 - **Schedules Tasks**: Google Cloud Scheduler runs the data collection automatically at set times.
 - **Collects Data**: Gathers **weather** and **flight** arrival information.
 - **Provides Insights**: Sends the data to GANs for analysis and insights.

+- Use the provided SQL script to configure your database: SQL_Database_script